andywer/npm-launch/README.md

 ## Why?

 - Because `scripts` in package.json are a mess
+- When they fail, `npm` prints ~25 lines of non-helpful disclaimers
+- If a script called by another script fails, you already got 50 lines to scroll
-- `gulp` & `grunt` need 100 lines of code for things that take one or two lines on the command line
+- `gulp` & `grunt` instead need 100 lines of code for things that take less than five lines on the command line
-- Your terminal is constantly flooded everytime you run a task that prints a lot of output
+- Your terminal is constantly flooded with output everytime you run a task

 But no more!
 Let's take the sample launch file from the screencast before and use it in our `package.json`: